hyperledger/besu-docs/docs/public-networks/reference/cli/options.md

     * Checkpoint sync is an early access feature.
     * It might become impossible to sync Ethereum Mainnet using fast sync in the future.
       Update Besu to a version that supports newer sync methods.
+    * When synchronizing in a mode other than `FULL`, most historical world state data is unavailable.
+      Any methods attempting to access unavailable world state data return `null`.

 ### `target-gas-limit`